falcosecurity/plugins/plugins/k8saudit/README.md

 **Initialization Config**:
 - `sslCertificate`: The SSL Certificate to be used with the HTTPS Webhook endpoint (Default: /etc/falco/falco.pem)
-- `maxEventBytes`: Max size in bytes for an event JSON payload (Default: 10485760)
+- `maxEventSize`: Maximum size of single audit event (Default: 262144)
+- `webhookMaxBatchSize`: Maximum size of incoming webhook POST request bodies (Default: 12582912)
+- `useAsync`: If true then async extraction optimization is enabled (Default: true)

 **Open Parameters**:
 - `http://<host>:<port>/<endpoint>`: Opens an event stream by listening on a HTTP webserver